sandgraal/tiny-helpdesk-hero/DEVELOPMENT.md

 - If a deploy lands but the site returns a 404, recheck that the Pages source is set to "GitHub Actions" and that the latest workflow run succeeded without errors.

 ## Testing & Verification
-- **Local serving:** `npm run serve` currently echoes a TODO.
-Replace it with a real dev-server command (e.g., `http-server public -c-1`) once tooling is selected; document any prerequisites.
+- **Local serving:** `npm run serve` launches `python3 -m http.server 8080` from the repository root.
+Document additional dev-server tooling in this section if we adopt something richer.
 - **Smoke tests:** Build a simple harness in `tests/` that instantiates the conversation engine with sample data (see `tests/smoke.test.mjs` placeholder).
 - **Content validation:** `npm run lint` (or directly `npm run validate:content`) checks personas, problems, twists, and default seeds.
 Required fields must be non-empty strings, incorrect answer pools need ≥2 entries, IDs must be unique, empathy boosts are trimmed/validated, and seed assignments must reference defined content.
 - **Playtesting cadence:** Schedule empathy-focused playtests every sprint; capture feedback in `docs/playtests/`.